-Common stock we are offering

-Common stock being offered by the selling stockholders

-Total shares of common stock being offered

-Proposed Nasdaq Global Market symbol

-Common stock to be outstanding immediately after this offering shares shares shares shares shares.
-Of the shares covered by this option, shares are provided by us and shares are provided by the selling stockholders.
-If the overallotment option is exercised in full, there will be shares of common stock outstanding immediately after this offering.

-Over-allotment option

-Use of proceeds

-We estimate that the net proceeds to us from this offering will be approximately \$, or approximately \$ if the underwriters exercise their overallotment option in full, assuming an initial public offering price of \$ per share (the midpoint of the range set forth on the cover page of this prospectus), after deducting estimated underwriting discounts and commissions and estimated offering expenses.
-Each \$1 increase (decrease) in the public offering price per share would increase (decrease) our net proceeds, after deducting estimated underwriting discounts and commissions, by \$ (assuming no exercise of the underwriters' over-allotment option).

-We intend to use \$ of the net proceeds for repayment of a portion of our existing indebtedness under our revolving credit facility and term loan facilities, \$2.7 million for payments due to employees as a one-time bonus under our amended and restated employee annual incentive compensation pool plan and the balance for general corporate purposes.
+3,659,448 shares 1,010,552 shares 4,670,000 shares 12,946,132 shares 700,500 shares.
+All of the shares covered by this option are provided by us.
+If the over-allotment option is exercised in full, there will be 13,646,632 shares of common stock outstanding immediately after this offering.
+We estimate that the net proceeds to us from this offering will be approximately \$48.9 million, or approximately \$58.6 million if the underwriters exercise their over-allotment option in full, assuming an initial public offering price of \$15.00 per share (the midpoint of the range set forth on the cover page of this prospectus), after deducting estimated underwriting discounts and commissions and estimated offering expenses.
+Each \$1 increase (decrease) in the public offering price per share would increase (decrease) our net proceeds, after deducting estimated underwriting discounts and commissions, by \$3.4 million (assuming no exercise of the underwriters' over-allotment option).
+We intend to use up to \$46 million of the net proceeds for repayment of a portion of our existing indebtedness under our revolving credit facility and term loan facilities, \$2.7 million for payments due to employees as a one-time bonus under our amended and restated employee annual incentive compensation pool plan and the balance for general corporate purposes.
 See "Use of proceeds."
 We will not receive the proceeds from any sale of common stock by the selling stockholders.

-ICFI

-Investing in our common stock involves a high degree of risk, including risks associated with the fact that we have earned most of our revenue under contracts with departments and agencies of the federal government.
+ICFI Investing in our common stock involves a high degree of risk, including risks associated with the fact that we have earned most of our revenue under contracts with departments and agencies of the federal government.
 For a discussion of these and other risks that affect our business and operations, see "Risk factors."

-Unless otherwise specified, all share and net proceeds amounts in this prospectus assume that the underwriters do not exercise their over-allotment option to purchase up to an additional shares of common stock from us and shares of common stock from the selling stockholders.
+Unless otherwise specified, all share and net proceeds amounts in this prospectus assume that the underwriters do not exercise their over-allotment option to purchase up to an additional 700,500 shares of common stock from us.

-Unless otherwise specified, the number of shares of our common stock outstanding is based on shares outstanding as of June 30, 2006 after giving effect to the -for- stock split of our common stock to be effected immediately prior to the closing of this offering, and excludes:
+Unless otherwise specified, the number of shares of our common stock outstanding is based on 9,286,684 shares outstanding as of August 31, 2006, and excludes:

-- Ø shares issuable upon exercise of options outstanding as of June 30, 2006, at a weighted average exercise price of per share, of which options to purchase shares were exercisable as of that date; - Ø shares issuable upon exercise of warrants outstanding as of June 30, 2006, at an exercise price of per share, all of which were exercisable as of that date; and - ^Ø shares available for future grant under our stock plans as of June 30, 2006. - 6
+- ^Ø 1,542,182 shares issuable upon exercise of options outstanding as of August 31, 2006, at a weighted average exercise price of \$6.00 per share, all of which options will be exercisable upon completion of this offering; - Ø 30,904 shares issuable upon exercise of warrants outstanding as of August 31, 2006, at a nominal exercise price per share, all of which will be exercised upon completion of this offering; and - Ø 2 million shares available for future grant under our stock plans upon completion of this offering.